bacionejs/editor/README.md

 Q: How is this better than editors on the Play store?
 A: The built-in keyboard and efficient editing support.

+Q: Is it only for games?
+A: Yes, it is only for javascript canvas games.

+Q: What does it work on?
+A: You can open in Chrome from your Android file manager, on a phone or tablet.

 Q: Can I remove all the included games?
 A: Yes, this will help make the editor more responsive.